 Finally, for those who love climbing as an activity, Bend is filled with excellent rock climbing shops, guides and a wide variety of terrain to try out, including the immensely popular Smith Rock.

 For the ultimate mountain adventure, try the Pole Pedal Paddle special event held each May.
 The multi-leg race starts at Mount Bachelor where skiers sprint uphill, don skis and schuss down the mountain, skate ski, cycle into Bend, run, canoe, or kayak to Riverbend Park and then sprint across the finish line.

 Bend’s powder is the best on the West Coast, making it a popular hub for all kinds of snow sports.
-The ever-active Mount Bachelor is the locus for snowboarding and basic skiing, but that’s just the beginning.
-Cross-country skiing, snowmobiling, dog-sledding, and snowshoeing are all popular activities throughout the winter (there’s also a kid-friendly hockey scene to try out).
+As the largest ski resort in Oregon, the ever-active Mount Bachelor is the locus for snowboarding and basic skiing, but that’s just the beginning.
+Nordic skiing, snowmobiling, dog-sledding, and snowshoeing are all popular activities throughout the winter months (there’s also a kid-friendly hockey scene to try out).

 If ice sports are your thing, The Pavilion in Bend offers ice skating, ice hockey, and curling for both kids and adults.